mehwaffle10/Waffle_Balance/README.md

 - Hatch time reset when detached
 - Spawn chickens on the same team as the chicken that laid them
 - Will not spawn a chicken when hatching if there is already 4 chickens within 10 blocks
+	- Ignores chickens that are attached or in inventory

 ### Chickens
 - Are bought directly from the quarters for 50 coins